Syed-Humay0on/Obsidian/Notes/Devpods/Readme.md

 ---
 # Setup Devpod using Docker provider

-Install Devpod cli from official [Devpods.sh](https://devpod.sh/docs/getting-started/install) site
+Install Devpod cli from official [Devpods.sh](https://devpod.sh/docs/getting-started/install)

 > [!Note]
 > since I'm using arch on AMDx64 system so I'm gonna be using that link